AGING NO MORE RECOMMENDS SURECOUNT TO MANAGE BLOOD SUGAR

 “Increasing whole fruit consumption, especially blueberries, apples and grapes, is important,” said Dr. Qi Sun, an assistant professor of medicine at Harvard and the senior author of the study.
 “But I don’t want to leave the impression that fruit is magic.
 An overall healthy lifestyle is essential too.”

 This article is from September 4, 2013 New York Times

-SureCount Product of the Month at Thyck Troupe!
+SureCount is Product of Month at Thyck Troupe!

 Tressa says, “We met and I purchased one of your SURECOUNT TOOLS, which has been working WONDERFULLY, by the way!”

 So wonderfully Tressa has made SureCount product of the month at Thyck and Fit and Thyck Troupe which is a Performing Arts Company – based in Chicago – that trains, mentors, inspires and empowers curvaceous women pursuing professional careers in the arts.
 According to Tressa, “We promote size acceptance, while also educating and encouraging our communities toward healthier life choices, improved diet, increased exercise and better wellness overall.”

 SureCount is available for sale online here and also can be found on Amazon, Diabetes Mall and as an edownload.

 SureCount Now Available as an Ebook.